-Results and Conclusion We put our solution to test against a very simple database approach as a naïve baseline.
-Here are the details of our experiment: Workload Dataset 1: 31,390,938 datapoints Dataset 2: 38,787 datapoints Task Find the exact match or the best approximate match from dataset 1 for each point in dataset 2 Configuration Baseline: Azure Database for Postgres with 2 vCores Our solution: Azure Synapse Analytics with one large node, 16 vCores The baseline approach simply runs SIMILARITY Postgres function on each pair of data sentences to produce a similarity score.
+Results and Conclusion

+We put our solution to test against a very simple database approach as a naïve baseline.
+Here are the details of our experiment:

+Workload Dataset 1: 31,390,938 datapoints Dataset 2: 38,787 datapoints Task Find the exact match or the best approximate match from dataset 1 for each point in dataset 2 Configuration Baseline : Azure Database for Postgres with 2 vCores Our solution : Azure Synapse Analytics with one large node, 16 vCores

+The baseline approach simply runs SIMILARITY Postgres function on each pair of data sentences to produce a similarity score.
 SIMILARITY function relies on n-grams under the bonnet.
 We run the function once for each pair of datapoints, so it has to run 1.2T times to finish the job.
 Afterwards, we need to select the best matches, which is an additional overhead, but we will neglect this aspect.

 Our solution finished the task in 1 hour and 39 minutes (5940 seconds) - including Azure Synapse resource allocation/dispatch overhead.
 The baseline was too inefficient to run the task with full data, so we reduced dataset 1 to 1000 datapoints only, and they took 15 minutes and 20 seconds, or 920 seconds.
-If time increases linearly with data
+If time increases linearly with data we estimate that the baseline solution would take:

+2 vCores baseline time =

+$$920 \times \frac{31390938}{1000}$$

-(which is a generous assumption in favour of the baseline method), we estimate that the baseline solution would take: $$2 \, vCores \, baseline \, time = \, 920 \times \frac{31390938}{1000} \, seconds = \, 28,879,663 \, seconds$$ We must adjust for having 1/8 the vCores available to the baseline solution compared to our solution.
-Assuming that adding cores increases performance linearly (which is again a generous assumption in favour of the baseline method, because having two cores does not double the performance but yields less than that improvement due to coordination overheads), our final estimation would be: $$16 \ vCores \ baseline \ time = \frac{28,879,663}{8} = 3,609,957 \ seconds = 42 \ days$$ In comparison, our solution is estimated to be ~600 times faster than the naïve baseline.
-This is a drastic improvement over an out-of-the-box method.
-In addition to that, using KNN algorithms and VSM, we can locate top K approximate matches from dataset 1 with no further manual processing, i.e., top 1, 2 or more matches at will.
+seconds = 28,879,663 seconds

+We must adjust for having 1/8 the vCores available to the baseline solution compared to our solution.
+Assuming that adding cores increases performance linearly (which is a generous assumption in favour of the baseline method - because having two cores does not double the performance in practice), our final estimation would be:

+16 vCores baseline time =

+$$\frac{28,879,663}{8}$$

+= 3,609,957 seconds = 42 days

+In comparison, our solution is estimated to be ~ 600 times faster than the naïve baseline.
 Furthermore, we observed that the confidence scores produced by our solution were more intuitive than the similarity scores produced by Postgres.
 This shows that our solution which relies on cloud computing with advanced data processing can be much better than conventional solutions, both in terms of efficiency and effectiveness.

-Possible Use Cases There are many ways to employ the presented solution in real-world scenarios.
+Possible Use Cases

+There are many ways to employ the presented solution in real-world scenarios.
 Knowing the best possible match for a datapoint locally or from another dataset, in an efficient and definitive manner, can empower both data transformation and tailored data matching procedures.

 Moreover, the computed confidence scores can guide targeted exploratory data analysis, which aims to discover new validation and matching rules for adoption in a final configuration.
-Cleaning data becomes easier as well by focusing on low-quality matches and investigating why a better match couldn't be found.
+Cleaning data becomes easier as well by focussing on low-quality matches and investigating why a better match couldn't be found.
 The presented solution generates valuable insights from datasets with little to no data cleaning beforehand, and it enriches a wide spectrum of data management processes.

 Any match score can be explained, and while it is harder to understand than plain conditions or even regular expressions, it does pay off as we have hoped to show in this paper.

-Bibliography - JOSHI, D. (2019, August 19).
-Retrieved from https://www.informatica.com/blogs/data-processing-pipeline-patterns.html - Nelson, D. (2020, August 23).
-What is a KNN (K-Nearest Neighbors)?
-Retrieved from https://www.unite.ai/what-is-k-nearest-neighbors/ - n-gram.
-(2022, February 20).
-(Wikipedia) Retrieved from https://en.wikipedia.org/wiki/N-gram - Talburt, J. R. (2011).
-Entity Resolution and Information Quality.
-Elsevier. - Tam, A. (2021, October 23).
-A Gentle Introduction to Vector Space Models .
-(Machine Learning Mastery) Retrieved from https://machinelearningmastery.com/agentle-introduction-to-vector-space-models/ - What is Natural Language Processing?
-(2020, July 2).
-(IBM) Retrieved from https://www.ibm.com/cloud/learn/natural-language-processing

-About Sentinel

-Sentinel is a Data Solutions & Consultancy company providing businesses with the technology needed to gain insights and take control of their data.
-Specialising in Master Data Management, with 10+ years' experience in the industry we pride ourselves on our ability to empower business with high value systems and our commitment to Data Protection.

-Offices

-Head Office

-19 Highfield Road Edgbaston Birmingham B15 3BH

-Consultancy Centre

-Kingsway House 40-41 Foregate Street Worcester WR1 1EE

-Call us: +44(0)800 612 2116

-Email us: info@sentinelpartners.co.uk